Cooking with Mamma C

 Enjoy!

-a slice of chocolate cheesecake on a plate with strawberries
+partially cut chocolate cheesecake on a cake stand with strawberries

-This Chocolate Cheesecake is fabulous and happens to be gluten free!
-It's fluffy, creamy and based on the best cheesecake recipe!
+This crustless Chocolate Cheesecake is fabulous and happens to be gluten-free!
+It's fluffy, creamy and has the best chocolate flavor!
+Our newly scaled-down version fits perfectly in a 9-inch springform.

 5 from 7 votes